-The active detector area in the PDA100A2 is offset from the front of the housing.
+The PDA36A2 was designed to allow maximum accessibility to the photodetector by having the active area surface of the diode flush with the outside of the PDA housing.
 When using fiber adapters, make sure that the fiber ferrule does not crash into the detector.
 Failure to do so may cause damage to the diode and/or the fiber.

-- 6. Install any desired filters, optics, adapters, or fiber adapters to the input aperture. - During alignment, take appropriate precautions, such as using reduced radiation power, or other precautions, and use proper eye and/or skin protection as recommended by the radiation source manufacturer. - 8.
+- 6. Install any desired filters, optics, adapters, or fiber adapters to the input aperture. - 7.
+During alignment, take appropriate precautions, such as using reduced radiation power, or other precautions, and use proper eye and/or skin protection as recommended by the radiation source manufacturer. - 8.
 Apply a light source to the detector.
 Adjust the gain to the desired setting.